 Yaki Point is a particularly quiet viewpoint during the day, yet it gets pretty crowded at sunset, because it’s popular among the photography enthusiasts.

-Unfortunately this also means that you might have to wait in line for quite some time when it’s time to get back!
-The free Grand Canyon shuttle bus is usually full to the brim!
+Unfortunately this also means that you might have to wait in line for quite some time when you need get back!

-Thatโs yet another thing you should consider when planning a Grand Canyon day trip: avoid the crowded viewpoints!
+That’s yet another thing you should consider when planning a Grand Canyon day trip: avoid the crowded viewpoints!

-We have visited the Grand Canyon often and we believe Yaki Point is definitely worth the trip.
 It’s one of the best views of the Grand Canyon on the Desert View Drive, and in fact it is also known as the Zabriskie Point of the Grand Canyon.

 That’s why you should either go there before sunset or right after, when everyone else is leaving.